 Divinely decadent, with both a crunchy and silky texture, this chocolate and pear frangipane tart is set to impress.
 In a big way.

-The recipe comes from the fabulous Tina Bester of Queen of Tarts and was created for Moirs and for her Love to Bake range.
-Tina demonstrated how to make this tart at the Goodhousekeeping Magazine ‘Love to Bake‘ readers event recently and I found it quite delicious.
+The recipe comes from the fabulous Tina Bester of Queen of Tarts. and was created for Moirs and for her Love to Bake range.
+Tina demonstrated how to make this tart at the Goodhousekeeping Magazine ‘Love to Bake‘ reader’s event recently and I found it quite delicious.
 I adore Tina’s cookbooks – in particular ‘Bake’, so was thrilled when she said I could share this recipe with you on Drizzle and Dip.
-I’m very excited for her next book which will be about tarts.

 *cooks notes ~ I made two minor tweaks.
 I used Muscavado sugar in the poaching liquid instead of 1/2 a cup of maple syrup.
 This was purely for fiscal reasons, maple syrup is ridiculously expensive.
 I also used 200g Moirs Chocolate Dream biscuits and 100g Moirs Choc Krust, but it all worked out well.
 Chocolate dreams are like a classic Romany Cream chocolate biscuit.
 The pears which are poached in verjuice have a slight tart flavour which balances out the sweetness of the biscuit base.
 If I made this again I would leave out the almond essence as I found it too overpowering in this recipe.

 Recipe | 1 tart serves 8 – 12